basarbk/adcampaign/README.md

 ## Running jar file

-Application can be started with following command
+Application can be started with following command in `/backend` folder
 ```
-java -jar backend\target\adcampaign-0.0.1-SNAPSHOT.jar
+java -jar target\adcampaign-0.0.1-SNAPSHOT.jar
 ```

 Open http://localhost:8080 in your browser to use the application.